evdhout/test/git_jupyter.md

     Your local changes to the following files would be overwritten by merge:

 A checkout of the source notebook, did not solve it.
-Fixed it with:
+Fixed it with, but dangerous because it will discard all changes:

 ```git
     git fetch --all